 Configure Sender Validation and Email Authentication

-Before creating and sending email campaigns it is mandatory to have a validated email address.
-Sending campaigns from an unvalidated email address is not possible.
-Email Authentication on the other hand is not mandatory, but it's recommended in order to increase deliverability.
+Before you create and send email campaigns, it is mandatory to have a validated email address.
+Sending campaigns from a non-validated email address is not possible.
+Email Authentication, on the other hand, is not mandatory as long as you have fewer than 5,000 contacts in your subscription, but it is increasingly recommended to improve deliverability.

-1. To set up Sender Validation, go to the Settings > Add or remove senders section of your account.
+1. To approve the use of an email address as a sender, go to the Settings > Add or remove senders section of your account.

-3. When you click on the Add a new sender button, a pop-up will appear where you will need to enter the new email address and then click on Request approval.
+3. When you click on the Add a new sender button, a pop-up will appear where you can enter a new email address and then click on the Request approval button.

-4. A confirmation email will be sent to the email address you have entered where the owner of that address can give their consent.
+4. A confirmation email will be sent to the email address you have entered where the owner of that email address can give their consent to use their address in your Flexmail account.

-5. Once the owner of the email address has clicked on the Verify my email address button in the confirmation email, a tick icon will appear in front of it and you can now use that email to create and send campaigns.
+5. Once the owner of the email address has clicked on the Verify my email address button in the confirmation email, a checkmark icon will appear in front of it indicating you can now use that email to create and send email campaigns.

 6. Click on the star button to mark an email address as default.
 The marked email address will be set as default when creating a new campaign.
 If you would like to remove an existing email address, click on the Remove sender button to the right of the email address and confirm the removal.